aspose-tasks/Aspose.Tasks-API-References/english/java/com.aspose.tasks/task/_index.md

 ```

-Gets an object containing Primavera-specific properties for a task read from Primavera format.
+Gets an object containing Primavera-specific properties for a task read from Primavera file.

 **Returns:**
-[PrimaveraTaskProperties](../../com.aspose.tasks/primaverataskproperties) - an object containing Primavera-specific properties for a task read from Primavera format.
+[PrimaveraTaskProperties](../../com.aspose.tasks/primaverataskproperties) - an object containing Primavera-specific properties for a task read from Primavera file.
 ### getPriority() {#getPriority--}
 ```
 public final int getPriority()